 Sadly, unless you have a lot of extra storage space, you’ll need to find a way to retain the memories.
 A great way to do this is to take digital photos of all the items that you hold dear.
 That way you can simply load up a web browser or browse your phone’s gallery to recall the memories instead of digging through your storage boxes to find them.

 Walls can be empty and boring, so why not turn them into storage?
 There are simple additions, such as adding hooks that can be used to hold bags, clothes or even utensils.
 You could also add additional shelves if you have a little DIY knowledge.
 This will require a bit of DIY knowledge, but adding on a shelf or two isn’t very difficult.

-You can store a lot on shelves.
+You can store a lot on the shelves.
 You can house a book collection, toys, useful equipment—it all depends on your imagination, and it can make a boring wall look more lively.
 Of course, you can also recycle some of your clutter like the high-end electronics you no longer use and make some money to pay for the new shelving.

 Decluttering the home can be a daunting task.
 There are many items that need to be sorted and some are not even worth keeping.
 But, what do you do with them?
 Skip hire is the solution when it comes to disposing of unwanted items.

 - Hazardous items such as fluorescent tubes, TVs, monitors etc.